rivertechlabs/turbiditysensor/README.md

 ## Code
 Before you begin, you need the ESP-IDF installed on your computer.
 Please visit the [Espressif website](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/) for more information on installation.
+The current code takes 100 frequency measurements and enters deep-sleep for 1min, this can of course be changes.
+Also, the code isn't beautiful and I apologize but it will get better with time.

 ## Hookup schematics
 <img src="Images/schematic.png" width="700">